Skip to the main content.

 4. How effective are our strategies?
 How successful were student outcomes?
 What strategies have been implemented?
 Have they worked?
 If not, why not and what can we do differently?

-How can Cambridge CEM data help in this 4-stage process?
-In my experience, CEM data gives you vital evidence to support you at every stage of this journey: It is there at the beginning of the process helping you understand what students know and can do from the start; it provides evidence to support you when you are designing the curriculum and adapting your teaching, and it is there at the end of the process to help you evaluate the outcomes and your success.
+How can Cambridge Insight data help in this 4-stage process?
+In my experience, Insight data gives you vital evidence to support you at every stage of this journey: It is there at the beginning of the process helping you understand what students know and can do from the start; it provides evidence to support you when you are designing the curriculum and adapting your teaching, and it is there at the end of the process to help you evaluate the outcomes and your success.

 circular-step-diagram-blog-900